SantiagoWL117/Migration-Strategy/documentation/migration-steps.md

 Purpose:
 Extract step:
-    1. (AI responsibility) F    ield mapping:
+    1. Field mapping:
-    2. (User responsibility)Review other possible tables that could be useful in V1 and V2
+    2. Verification: Review other possible tables that could be useful in V1 and V2
-    3. (User responsibility)Based on field mapping, add Dump of the required data to the Project for further analysis.
+    3. Santiago step: Based on field mapping, add Dump of the required data to the Project for further analysis.
-    4. (AI responsibility) Preconditions: Create the menuca_v3 tables according to the columns and format of the data dumps.
+    4. Create the menuca_v3 tables according to the columns and format of the data dumps.
-    5. (User responsibility) Extract data as CSV from the tables and columns defined in step 1 (Field mapping)
+    5. Extract data as CSV from the tables and columns defined in step 1 (Field mapping)
-    6. (AI responsibility) Based on the CSV data build the staging tables.
+    6. Based on the CSV data build the staging tables. please suggest p[olicies for me to review before implimenting Transform Step:
-Transform Step:
     1. Verify format discrepencies accoross the CSV file Load step:
-    1. Build a Transform and Upsert step to load the data from the staging tables to the menuca_v3 tables Verification step:
+    1. Build a transaction for the Transform and Upsert step to load the data from the staging tables to the menuca_v3 tables Verification step:
-    (AI responsibility) Create verification queries that verify data integrity and that ensure that all the relevant data was migrated from the staging tables to menuca_v3 tables.
+     Create verification queries that verify data integrity and that ensure that all the relevant data was migrated from the staging tables to menuca_v3 tables.
 Always include an explanation of the query and the expected outcome.

 -- Prompt -----------------------------------------------------------------------------------------------------------------------------------